acudworth3/dotfiles/public_notes/workflow_setup_public/IDE_Rebuild_References/Lua_Development.md

 - [ ] Task -> 🗒️ refactor documentation including core_skills
 - [ ] Read -> 📖 Consider long read on api and vimpscript docs

-> Probably switch gears for a bit at this point then come back and attempt plug development.
+> Probably switch gears for a bit at this point then come back and attempt plugin development.

 ## General